bollewolle/pyqrfactorydiscogs/README.md

 pip install -r requirements.txt
 # or with uv:
 uv pip install -r requirements.txt
+# or using pyproject.toml:
+uv pip install .
+# or with mise (recommended):
+mise run install
 ```

 3. Create a `.env` file based on `.env.example` and add your Discogs API credentials: